gravitational/workshop/k8sprod.md

   periodSeconds: 5
 ```

-Readiness probe indicates the readiness of the pod containers, and Kubernetes will take this into account when
+Readiness probe indicates the readiness of the pod containers and Kubernetes will take this into account when
 doing a deployment:

 ```bash